MohammadRSalmanpour/RADIUMA-DOUCUMENTATION/docs/workflow_modules.rst

 Workflow Modules
 ===============

-Radiuma offers a comprehensive set of modules that can be connected to create end-to-end research workflows.
-These modules cover the entire radiomics pipeline from image input to statistical analysis.
+Radiuma offers a comprehensive set of modular components that can be seamlessly connected to build end-to-end research workflows.
+These modules span the entire pipeline of advanced image processing and machine learning.

 .. contents:: :local: